mosesIRL/Magical-Audit-Tool/README.md

 2. Log in as the primary user of the PC (if the auditor requires this information)
 3. Right-click MAT.bat and run as administrator.
 4. The CSV will be created in the same directory as MAT.bat.
 If this file already exists, it will be overwritten.

+See the example file for the output format.